openkim/kim-tools/docs/source/test_driver.rst

 Once ``test_driver.py`` is written, you will have to make some small modifications to the auxiliary files provided in the example
 Test Driver in order for your Driver to work in the OpenKIM pipeline: :doc:`tutorial_pipeline`.
 Before this, you will likely wish to debug your code by invoking it directly in Python.
-See how to do that here: :doc:`auto_examples/CrystalGenomeASEExample__TD_000000654321_000/debug`
+See how to do that here: :doc:`tutorial_debug`

 .. note::